 About Dan Forest

-Dan Forest is the first Republican Lieutenant Governor to be elected in North Carolina, and after the 2016 election became the first Republican in his state’s history to be re-elected to office.
-A father of four, he and his wife, Alice, reside in Raleigh with their four children, ages 10-22.
-After receiving his architecture degree from the University of North Carolina Charlotte, Dan became a leader in the business community having served as Office President and Senior Partner of the state’s largest architectural firm – Little Diversified Architectural Consulting.
+Dan Forest is only the second Republican Lieutenant Governor to be elected in North Carolina, and after the 2016 election became the first Republican in his state’s history to be re-elected to office.
+A father of four, he and his wife, Alice, reside in Raleigh.
+After receiving two degrees from the University of North Carolina Charlotte (UNCC), Dan became a leader in the business community for over 20 years, having served as Office President and Senior Partner of the state’s largest architectural firm – Little Diversified Architectural Consulting.
 Dan has been designated as an Architect Emeritus.
 A father of four, he and his wife, Alice, reside in Wake County.